Comparative Literature

 Many Comparative Literature students study abroad.
 The department actively encourages this experience.
 International study can be enlightening and fulfilling, both personally and academically.
 Although study abroad requires some planning ahead, the benefits are well worth the effort for most students.

 Berkeley Study Abroad (BSA) is a University of California, system-wide program.
 Located in 160 Stephens Hall, BSA administers education abroad for Berkeley students.
-To begin planning an overseas program, or for more information, contact an adviser in the BSA Office or phone 510-642-1356.
+To begin planning an overseas program, or for more information, contact an adviser in the BSA Office; search the correct adviser by seeking programs on this page.

 The Department of Comparative Literature expects its students to make normal degree progress and will review standing in the major before approving a semester or year abroad.
 Advanced consultation with the department adviser is highly recommended.